The Real Housewives of Atlanta season 16

 The sixteenth season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It premiered on March 9, 2025, and concluded on July 27, 2025.
 It was primarily filmed in Atlanta, Georgia.
 The season's executive producers are Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Glenda Cox, Shanae Humphrey, and Andy Cohen.

-The Real Housewives of Atlanta focuses on the lives of Phaedra Parks, Porsha Williams, Drew Sidora, Brit Eady, Kelli Ferrell, Shamea Morton, and Angela Oakley, with Cynthia Bailey appearing as a friend of the housewives and Kenya Moore making guest appearances.
+The Real Housewives of Atlanta focuses on the lives of Phaedra Parks, Porsha Williams, Drew Sidora, Brit Eady, Shamea Morton Mwangi, Angela Oakley and Kelli Potter, with Cynthia Bailey appearing as a friend of the housewives and Kenya Moore making guest appearances.

-This season marked the only appearance of Brit Eady.
+This season marked the second departure of Kenya Moore, and the only appearance of Brit Eady.

 Cast

 The sixteenth season of the series features an almost entirely different cast from the show's previous season.
 Following the conclusion of the show's fifteenth season, cast members Kandi Burruss, Marlo Hampton, Sanya Richards-Ross, and Shereé Whitfield all departed the series.
 Kenya Moore and Drew Sidora were initially the only housewives from the fifteenth season slated to return.
 Moore eventually departed the sixteenth season midway through filming and was demoted to a guest role.

 The sixteenth season of the series saw the return of Porsha Williams, who debuted in the fifth season alongside Moore and originally departed the show following the conclusion of the show's thirteenth season.
 Former housewife Cynthia Bailey returned as a friend of the housewives.
 After Moore's departure from the sixteenth season, it was announced that former cast member Phaedra Parks would also be returning to the series as a full-time housewife.
 Bailey and Parks both joined the series in its third season and departed after the thirteenth and ninth seasons respectively.

 Shamea Morton, who has appeared in several previous seasons of the series as both a friend of and guest, was upgraded to a full-time housewife for the first time.
 Additionally, three new cast members were added to the show: Brit Eady, Kelli Ferrell, and Angela Oakley.
 Morton is a singer, dancer, and actress, Eady is an insurance agent, Ferrell is a chef and restaurant owner, and Oakley is an entrepreneur who works in real estate and tax preparation and the wife of retired NBA player Charles Oakley.